Parle-G

 Parle-G is a brand of biscuits manufactured by Parle Products in India.
 A 2011 Nielsen survey reported that it is the best-selling brand of biscuits in the world.

 History

 Parle Products was established as a confectionery maker in the Vile Parle suburb of Mumbai, in 1929.
 Parle Products began manufacturing biscuits in 1939.
-In 1947, when India became independent, the company launched an ad campaign, showcasing its Gluco brand of biscuits as an Indian alternative to British-branded biscuits.
+In 1947, when India became independent, the company launched an ad campaign showcasing its Gluco brand of biscuits as an Indian alternative to British-branded biscuits.

-Parle-G biscuits were earlier called 'Parle Gluco' Biscuits until the 1980s.
+Parle-G biscuits were called Parle Gluco Biscuits until the 1980s.
 The "G" in the name Parle-G originally stood for "Glucose", though a later brand slogan also stated "G for Genius".